Dr. John Happel | Sep 22, 2018 | 0

 Advertising Claims of Results Made by Vascular Solutions, BTG and Medtronic

-Claims of success from companies that make these devices are disingenuous.
+Claims of success from companies that make these devices are omnipresent.
 They focus on the immediate results either right after or just a few months after the procedure.

-The companies and their highly reimbursed consultants/experts (Read: vein illuminati) omit the high probability of future problems that occur when only their saphenous vein procedure is performed.
+The companies and their highly reimbursed consultants/experts (read: vein illuminati) often omit the probability of future problems that occur when only their saphenous vein procedure is performed.

 It’s like the glamorous ads for drinking alcohol that don’t mention the hangover.

 This is exemplified with web site testimonials given by patients only right after the procedures.

 These kinds of testimonials imply that their initial results will be long lasting without ever addressing the varicose veins with phlebectomy or sclerotherapy (necessary for treating the smaller varicose veins.)

 The following testimonial is taken from the Clarivein web site.

 I went in at the start of summer and had the first leg done and was back at work on a busy change over later that same day and also the next and away dancing at a party within 48 hours.